1996 United States presidential election in Indiana

-The 1996 United States presidential election in Indiana took place on November 5, 1996 as part of the 1996 United States presidential election.
+A presidential election was held in Indiana on November 5, 1996, as part of the 1996 United States presidential election.
 Voters chose 12 representatives, or electors to the Electoral College, who voted for president and vice president.

 Indiana was won by Senator Bob Dole (R-KS).
 The presidential contest in Indiana was not a surprise, with Dole winning 47.13% to 41.55% over President Bill Clinton (D) by a margin of 5.58%.
 Billionaire businessman Ross Perot (Reform Party of the United States of America-TX) finished in third, with a significant 10.50% of the popular vote.
 Indiana would stay a Republican state until 2008, in which Barack Obama won by a close margin, the first Democratic victory in Indiana since 1964.

-Clinton did manage the feat of winning a plurality in exurban Chicago’s Porter County, which had previously voted Republican at every presidential election since that party was founded in 1854.
-In doing so he broke the second-last still-standing streak of voting Republican from that party’s first election in 1856, leaving Illinois’ Carroll County as the solitary county to have voted Republican at every presidential election since that party’s formation.
+Clinton did manage the feat of winning a plurality in exurban Chicago's Porter County, which had previously voted Republican at every presidential election since that party was founded in 1854.
+In doing so he broke the second-last still-standing streak of voting Republican from that party's first election in 1856, leaving Illinois’ Carroll County as the solitary county to have voted Republican at every presidential election since that party's formation.
 (Carroll County would eventually have its streak broken by Barack Obama in 2008.)

+Notably, Indiana was the only state located entirely east of the 100th meridian west (generally the dividing line between the eastern and western halves of the country) and not a part of the South that never supported Clinton in either of his election victories; in fact, all other states with the same description backed Clinton both times.

 As of the 2024 presidential election, this is the last election in which the counties of Blackford, Clark, Crawford, Floyd, Gibson, Jefferson, Knox, Pike, Posey, Sullivan, Switzerland, and Warrick voted for the Democratic presidential nominee.
 This is also the last presidential election in which Hamilton County was the most Republican county in Indiana.
+This was the first and currently only election where a president served two terms and never carried Indiana.
+It is also the most recent single-digit victory by a Republican candidate in Indiana.